AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 There are a variety of scenarios to test, such as downloading large images and resizing them to fit the container.
 Since the outcomes in other scenarios could be very different, I am unable to discuss them.
 Running ten tests for each scenario is not enough to be taxative because, as you are aware, statistics is a science of large numbers, though we can get a general idea of performance.

+keep in mind, since Coil is a new library, future versions may see an improvement in performance.
+Let's see how it develops since we are comparing it to established libraries.